Yodeling: Yodeling around the world

 into their songs.
 Living from hunting and gathering, they sing hunting and harvest songs and use yodelling to call each other.
 In 1952, ethnomusicologist Hugh Tracey recorded their songs and they have been released on compact discs.

-In Romanian traditional folk music, yodeling takes the form of "horea cu noduri", mostly used by shepherds to call their sheep or as a way of expressing sorrow.
+In Romanian traditional folk music, yodeling takes the form of hăulit and "horea cu noduri".
+"Horea cu noduri" mostly used as a way of expressing sorrow.
 "Horea cu noduri" (knots singing style) is a particular manner of "doina" interpretation acquired through a guttural vocal technique, the knots being strikes of the glottis through the neck muscles contractions.